automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Kentrosaurus.md

 # Kentrosaurus
-## Description: A smaller, African cousin of Stegosaurus.
+## A smaller, African cousin of Stegosaurus.